Emergency Dentistry for Chidren in Indianapolis and Fishers, IN

 Few things are as terrifying as realizing that your son or daughter has suffered an injury.
 Especially when it involves their face or their sweet smile.
 Although dental emergencies might be new to you, these kinds of injuries are common.
-As many as one third will have some kind of dental trauma during their childhood.
+As many as one third of the children in the United States will have dental trauma during their childhood.

-The clinicians at the Children’s Dental Center understand how scary these situations can be.
-That's why we will do everything in our power to resolve the injury as soon as possible.
+The Children’s Dental Center team understands how challenging these situations can be.
+Which is why we will do everything in our power to resolve the injury as soon as possible.

 Because dental emergencies often involve a blow to the head or face, you should take your child into the nearest emergency room or call 911 anytime they lose consciousness or if they have trouble breathing.
 You should also visit the emergency room if your child has either of these symptoms:

-f your child is bleeding a lot, don’t wait to schedule a dental appointment—contact emergency responders immediately.
+- Severe Bleeding- If your child is bleeding quite a bit, do not wait to schedule a dental appointment, contact emergency responders immediately.
 While you wait for emergency services, apply pressure to the area with clean gauze.
 Instead of removing the gauze and replacing it with a clean variety, add more gauze.
-Switching gauze instead of adding more can pull out the clot, which can cause more blood loss.
+Switching gauze instead of adding more can pull out the clot, which will cause more blood loss.

 Fortunately, not all dental emergencies need a trip to the emergency room.
-If your child has a dental injury but is otherwise fine, you can contact our office to meet with an emergency pediatric dentist.
-We will work hard to see your child as soon as possible.
-Here are a few reasons to seek emergency dental care.
+If your child has a dental injury but is otherwise fine, you can contact Children’s Dental Center to meet with an emergency pediatric dentist.
+We will focus on evaluating your child as soon as possible.
+Here are a few reasons to seek emergency dental care with us.

-If your child has an accident that causes tooth displacement, try to avoid moving the teeth back into their original position.
-Instead, offer your child a pain reliever, such as Children’s Tylenol.
-Then, apply a cold compress to relieve swelling.
-After evaluating the injury, our clinicians can move the teeth back into place and splint the area if necessary.
+- Tooth Displacement- If your child has an accident that causes tooth displacement, try to avoid moving the teeth back into their original position.
+Instead, offer your child a pain reliever.
+Then, apply a cold compress to relieve any swelling.
+After evaluating the injury, our dental team can move the teeth back into place and splint the area if necessary.

-If your child suffers a tooth chip or a crown fracture, cleanse the area with warm water.
+- Tooth Chip or Fracture- If your child suffers a tooth chip or a crown fracture, cleanse the area with warm water.
 Like with tooth displacement, apply a cold compress.
-Again, offering a strong pain reliever, such as Children’s Tylenol, could help your child to remain calm until their appointment.
+Again, offering a strong pain reliever could help your child to remain calm until their appointment.

 During dental emergencies, it can be helpful to know how to keep your child calm and comfortable.
 Here are a few tips for improving their experience during a dental emergency.

-Make sure your child is familiar with their pediatric dentistry in Indianapolis.
-If they know the doctors and staff and feel comfortable around them, they will be more willing to visit the dentist in case of an emergency.
+- Familiarize Your Child With our Office- Make sure your child is familiar with Children’s Dental Center.
+If they know our doctors and staff and feel comfortable around us, they will be more willing to visit us in case of an emergency.

-During an emergency, only use reassuring language and actions.
-Talk with your child in a soothing voice, and explain that everything will be okay.
-Because emergencies can be scary for kids, they may need extra hugs or cuddles.
+- Use Reassuring Language and Actions- During an emergency, only use reassuring language and actions.
+Talk with your child in a soothing voice and explain that everything will be okay.
+Because emergencies can be frightening for your child, they may need extra hugs or cuddles.

-If you need to visit the emergency room or come in for an emergency visit to our Indianapolis pedaitric dentistry, feel free to let your child bring along a comfort toy or blanket.
+- Bring a Comfort Toy or Blanket- If you need to visit the emergency room or come in for an emergency visit to Children’s Dental Center, feel free to let your child bring along a comfort toy or blanket.
 Having something from home can make them feel like everything is going to be okay.